-Non-Hodgkin lymphoma is a cancer within the cells of the immune system, specifically the lymphocyte cells in lymph nodes, spleen, and bone marrow.
+Non-Hodgkin lymphoma is a cancer within the cells of the immune system, specifically the lymphocyte cells (a type of white blood cell) in lymph nodes, spleen, and bone marrow.
 There are two types of lymphoma: Hodgkin lymphoma and non-Hodgkin lymphoma.
 Non-Hodgkin lymphomas can be classified as fast- or slow-growing cancers depending on the type.
 There are many different types of non-Hodgkin lymphoma, and researchers have yet to determine a direct cause for the disease.
-Some individuals with severely suppressed immune systems may have a higher risk.
+Individuals with severely suppressed immune systems have a higher risk.
 The survival rate depends on the type and stage of the lymphoma.

-- The incidence rate of non-Hodgkin lymphoma has leveled offer after increases over several decades in the United States.
+- The survival rate has been increasing since the mid-1990s.
 Non-Hodgkin lymphoma accounts for about 4 percent of all cancers in the U.S.

-- More than 95 percent of non-Hodgkin lymphoma cases occur in adults, with about half of the cases occurring in individuals over 66 years of age.
+- While non-Hodgkin lymphoma can occur in children, it is more common in adults, with about half of the cases occurring in individuals over 66 years of age.

-- Weak Immune System: People with a weakened immune system as a result of an inherited immune disorder like hypogammaglobulinemia or Wiskott-Aldrich syndrome; or autoimmune diseases such as rheumatoid arthritis, psoriasis, Sjögren syndrome, lupus, or celiac sprue.
+- Weak Immune System: People with a weakened immune system as a result of an inherited immune disorder like hypogammaglobulinemia or Wiskott-Aldrich syndrome; or autoimmune diseases such as rheumatoid arthritis, psoriasis, Sjögren syndrome, lupus, or celiac disease have an increased risk of developing non-Hodgkin lymphoma.
 Some drugs used to modulate the immune system in non-cancer diseases are associated with an increased lymphoma risk.

 - Organ Transplant Patients: People who have had organ transplants are at risk as anti-rejection medications often suppress the immune system.